Kevin03YZFR1/voxtral_wyoming/README.md

 # Voxtral Wyoming STT

-Offline Speech-to-Text (STT) service using Mistral's Voxtral models with Wyoming protocol compatibility for Home Assistant Assist integration.
+Offline Speech-to-Text (STT) service using [Mistral's Voxtral](https://mistral.ai/news/voxtral) model with [Wyoming protocol](https://github.com/OHF-Voice/wyoming) compatibility for Home Assistant Assist integration.

 The goal is to provide a powerful drop-in alternative to the popular Whisper STT option.
 Especially for non-English languages, Voxtral will hopefully set the new state of the art.